leonp/leonp.github.io/blog/web/_posts/2014-02-21-mozilla-money-adverts-and-corporate-speak.md

 ---
 title: Mozilla, money, adverts and corporate speak
-author: Leon
-excerpt: "Mozilla's a not for profit with a slick line in corporate speak and $300m a year in funding from Google.
-What's it actually for?"
+excerpt: Mozilla's a not for profit with a slick line in corporate speak and $300m a year in funding from Google.
+What's it actually for?
 layout: post
-permalink: /2014/02/mozilla-money-adverts-and-corporate-speak/
-categories:
-  - Language
-  - Politics
+category: web
 ---
 What to make of Mozilla.